Download a print-friendly version: 2014-01-29_I_Don't_Know_What_I_Want.pdf

 .
 (Below capitalised use of ‘Problem’, ‘Remedy’ and ‘Outcome’ indicates the precise definition given in the model rather than the more general use of these terms.)

 In this blog I use a transcript from Resolving Traumatic Memories

-to consider what to do when a client cannot give a desired outcome at all.
+(Farewell to Arm, Chapter 8) to consider what to do when a client cannot give a desired outcome at all.
 In the transcript David Grove has little choice but to explore a problem until a desired outcome becomes apparent.
-The client (on page 257) presents with the problem of headaches (although the underlying issue is the effect of memories of sexual abuse as a child which is adversely affecting her relationships with men as an adult).
+The client presents with the problem of headaches (although the underlying issue is the effect of memories of sexual abuse as a child which is adversely affecting her relationships with men as an adult).
 When the client is asked what she wants she doesn't know, and her responses give no hint of a desired outcome.
 David therefore uses Clean Language facilitates the client to develop the word “headache” into the metaphor of “a hand”, and then asks what the hand would like.
 This illustrates one of the advantages of working in metaphor.
 A headache can’t do much other than make a head ache, whereas a hand can do that and

 , potentially, can do lots of other things too.